On Solving a Generalized Chinese Remainder Theorem in the Presence of Remainder Errors: Problem Setup and Solutions

-where $\sds \sum_{i=1}^k u_i \frac{M}{m_i}=1$ is the relation (\ref{daiyanfor1}).
-However, the solving method in the proposition is of certain interest because it reveals the fact that the parameter $d$ introduces redundancy.
+where $\sds M=\prod_{i=1}^k m_i$ and $\sds \sum_{i=1}^k u_i \frac{M}{m_i}=1$ is the relation (\ref{daiyanfor1}).
+However, the solution of the form (\ref{eq:gensol}) is of certain interest because it reveals the fact that the parameter $d$ introduces redundancy.
 Small changes of $r_i$'s will not affect the integral part of $\frac{r_i-a}d$ for most cases.
 It is noted that $a$ is another important parameter, and prior knowledge or estimation of this number may be useful in getting a better approximation of $N$.
 We shall call $a= r_1 \pmod d $\footnote{Throughout this paper, the expression $ g = h \pmod m$ means that $g$ is the least nonnegative remainder of $h$ modulo $m$, i.e., $m|(g-h)$ and $0\le g < m$.} the {\sl common remainder} modulo $d$.

 Given a corrupt set of remainders $\overline{r}_1,\cdots,\overline{r}_k$\footnote{We assume that each of these observed remainder satisfies $0\le \overline{r}_i<dm_i$.
-Otherwise, errors can be reduced by simply setting $\overline{r}_i=dm_i-1 \ ( \mbox{ or } \overline{r}_i=0 )$ if $\overline{r}_i\ge dm_i \ ( \mbox{ or } \overline{r}_i<0 )$. } with errors $\Delta r_i =\overline{r}_i-r_i$, our task is to find a good approximation $\overline{N}$ to the solution $N$ of (\ref{eq:rbcrt}).
+Otherwise, errors can be reduced by simply setting $\overline{r}_i=dm_i-1 \ ( \mbox{ or } \overline{r}_i=0 )$ if $\overline{r}_i\ge dm_i \ ( \mbox{ or } \overline{r}_i<0 )$. } with errors $\Delta r_i =\overline{r}_i-r_i$, our task is to find a good approximation $\overline{N}$ to the solution $N$ of (\ref{eq:gencrt}).
 We shall assume $|\Delta r_i|<\frac{d}4$ for all $i=1,2,\cdots, k$.